OpenSSL

 #

-# If you want to stick with everything going under /usr/local/ssl, use
+# If you want to stick with everything going under /usr/local/ssl as it did with

 #